 By: Adam Havice, 2016 Midwest District High School SHAPE America® Teacher of the Year

 In some classes, I only tell the captains the rules to see if they are strong leaders.
 This will cause confusion.
-I suggest the first few times trying the activity that the teacher explains the rules to everyone.
-Team captains are not only responsible for completing repetitions with their team, but are also responsible for recording completed repetitions on their dry erase board or paper.
-Really good leaders learn how to delegate, which usually only happens with juniors and seniors.
-Teams will see if they can make it to 3,000 repetitions in 15 or 20 minutes.
-The time limit is determined by the teacher.
+I suggest that, the first few times the activity is tried, the teacher explain the rules to everyone.
+Team captains are not only responsible for completing repetitions with their team but also for recording completed repetitions on their dry-erase board or paper.

 Fitness 3,000 is also easy to make modifications for students with disabilities.
 Simply lower the number or make the activities easier for them.
-If a student cannot run that is okay, as they can probably help the group with pushups.
-I have had students with severe physical disabilities comment that they like Fitness 3,000 because feel like they are part of the group all of the time.
+If a student cannot run, that is okay, as they can probably help the group with pushups.
+I have had students with severe physical disabilities comment that they like Fitness 3,000 because they feel like they are part of the group all of the time.

 Look for the Teacher Approved icon to shop for products recommended by award-winning and nationally recognized physical education teachers.
 The physical education instructor’s opinions are solely their own and do not officially represent the views of SHAPE America®.